violayang/oci_agent_adk/readme.md

     profile="DEFAULT",
     region="<your-region>"  # OCI region such as "us-chicago-1" or airport code such as "ORD" )

+### Configuring your .env (cnfig) file
+Rename the adk_projects/config/sample_.env to adk_projects/config/.env

+Change the config variables based on your agents requirements

 ### Configuring and running an agent - Quick Test